-3.14 EXPRESSION OF INTEREST LETTER (EOI)
+3.14 Expression of Interest Letter (EOI)

 The Purchasing Officer will issue an EOI at the request of the initiating Director to determine a set list of users who are capable of providing a particular product or service, when the availability of said product or service is unknown.
 EOIs do not result in the award of a contract, and usually precede a call for bids and do not request pricing information.
-EOI are advertised publicly, and responses to the EOI are required by a designated date and time cost envelope will be opened.
+EOI are advertised publicly, and responses to the EOI are required by a designated date and time the proponent has met a predetermined minimum scoring requirement the cost envelope will be opened.
 If the submission does not meet the minimum scoring the cost envelope will remain on file unopened and the submission will not be considered for the project.